Kodaikanal–Munnar Road: Old route

 and Moir Point at km 9.3.
 At this point of 2310 m elevation the road forks, with the left fork going towards Berijam, and Munnar.

 The right fork is the "Goschen Road" to the villages of Poombarai and Kukkal northwest of this place.
 Extensions to Mannavanur (junction), and Kavunji, together with a connecting road to Berijam Lake from near Kavunji, create a loop of about 40 mi length, the "Forty Mile Round".
 In 1929, Sir Thomas Moir "turned the first sod", beginning construction of the "Goschen Road" which was completed in 1932.
+This event is memorialised with a monument at "Moir Point", located near to the junction of the roads to Berijam Lake, Poomparai and Kodaikanal.